 - Locked jaw.

-- Clicks, pops, and discomfort when moving the jaw.
+- Clicks, pop, and discomfort when moving the jaw.

 - A progressively worsening underbite or overbite.

-Dr. Thompson, as one of the leading dentists in the 37129 area, knows that TMJ syndromes can affect anyone, regardless of lifestyle, dietary habits, and medical history.
-TMJ problems may be hereditary, or they may be caused by environment.
+Dr. Thompson and Dr. Starbody, as leading dentists in the 37129 area, know that TMJ syndromes can affect anyone, regardless of lifestyle, dietary habits, and medical history.
+TMJ problems may be hereditary, or they may be caused by the environment.
 They can be caused by many different conditions, but the treatments involved can often solve them regardless of what the root cause of the issue is, so long as the diagnosis is accurate.